RELOOP: Recursive Retrieval with Multi-Hop Reasoner and Planners for Heterogeneous QA: Experiment

 \subsection{Ablation Studies}

-Ablation studies are set to evaluate each component of HSEQ framework on representative text (HotpotQA) and table-text (HybridQA) tasks.
-Following tasks are considered: (a) \textbf{No SFT} (iteration agent not fine-tuned); (b) \textbf{No guidance} (remove $g$); (c) \textbf{Heuristic-only guidance} (no planner) ; and (d) \textbf{LLM-only} (without multi-agent but use HSEQ as part of prompt for data input).
+Ablation studies are set to evaluate each component of RELOOP framework on representative text (HotpotQA) and table-text (HybridQA) tasks.
+Following tasks are considered: (a) \textbf{No SFT} (RELOOP-I not fine-tuned); (b) \textbf{No guidance} (remove $g$); (c) \textbf{Heuristic-only guidance} (no planner) ; and (d) \textbf{LLM-only} (without multi-agent but use HSEQ as data input).

-The ablation study demonstrates the necessities of all HSEQ's components, with differing sensitivity across formats.
-Using \emph{heuristic-only} guidance yields the smallest degradation from the full system—typically a modest drop in Acc/F1—indicating that a lightweight, template-style prior already guides HSEQ-I effectively when the planner is absent.
+The ablation study demonstrates the necessities of all RELOOP's components, with differing sensitivity across formats.
+Using \emph{heuristic-only} guidance yields the smallest degradation from the full system—typically a modest drop in Acc/F1—indicating that a lightweight, template-style prior already guides RELOOP-I effectively when the planner is absent.
 Removing fine-tuning (\emph{w/o SFT}) causes a larger decline, but with the use of structured HSEQ data, accuracy remains substantially higher than \emph{LLM-only}.
-Without guidance (\emph{w/o guidance}) influence performance, as in prompt HSEQ-I is only asked to \textit{choose necessary evidence from below to answer the question}.
+Without guidance (\emph{w/o guidance}) influence performance, as in prompt RELOOP-I is only asked to \textit{choose necessary evidence from below to answer the question}.
 The results underscore the role of guidance as a portable sufficiency prior.
 Finally, the \emph{LLM-only} setting performs worst across all benchmarks, reflecting the difficulty of recovering minimally sufficient evidence without iterative, structure-aware selection.
-Overall, the results suggest that (i) HSEQ’s unified data structure is the primary source of robustness, (ii) SFT HSEQ-I provides consistent gains, and (iii) guidance—even a simple heuristic ones from template-would increase overall accuracy strongly.
+Overall, the results suggest that (i) RELOOP’s unified data structure is the primary source of robustness, (ii) SFT RELOOP-I provides consistent gains, and (iii) guidance—even a simple heuristic ones from template-would increase overall accuracy strongly.